 On this module, you will critically analyse the relevant ethical, political, legal and professional issues that impinge on contraception and sexual health in the context of children and adolescents.
 You will examine and explore the attitudes, values, beliefs and feelings that underpin the issues of sexual health, working in discussion groups, seminars and tutorials.

-The programme lasts for 52 weeks full-time and 104 weeks part-time.
+The programme lasts for 52 weeks full-time.
 You will undertake a placement, which is a chance to be part of the working world of health and social care, giving you a vital introduction into the sector.

 Academic assessments will be conducted via assignments, essays, examinations and presentations.
 You will also complete a workbook and undertake an invigilated examination to enable you to prescribe from the Nurse Prescribing Formulary.
 The practice element of the programme will be assessed by your practice teacher and mentor, and you will complete practice placement documents.